Mizux/li-ov4689/ov5640_exposure/README.md

 ![Leopard FW](leopard_fw.png)

 As you can see, leopard driver is much brighter even with the minimum value and we can observe some level step...
-For our use case, we must have low exposure capability for OV5640 !
+For our use case, we must have **small exposure time** capability for OV5640 !

 ## Aldebaran Implementation
 Please find here, the aldebaran implementation, you should have something similar...